-- 1.1 The System of Environmental-Economic Accounting 2012 Central Framework (SEEA Central Framework) was adopted as an international standard by the United Nations Statistical Commission (UNSC) at its forty-third session in March 2012.
-It is the first international statistical standard for environmental-economic accounting. - 1.2 In the wake of it adoption attention has turned to the implementation of the new standard using a flexible and modular approach to implementation across countries as endorsed by the Statistical Commission.
-Because of the variety of environmental and economic situations faced by countries and differences in the availability of information and the strength of national statistical systems, it is necessary that implementation be considered in a tailored fashion for individual countries but within the framework outlined by the SEEA Central Framework. - 1.3 The purpose of the SEEA Implementation Guide is to give broad direction and support to implementation work at a national level across all countries.
+- 1.1 The System of Environmental-Economic Accounting 2012 Central Framework (SEEA Central Framework) was adopted as an international standard by the United Nations Statistical Commission (UNSC) at its forty-third session in 2012.
+It is the first international statistical standard for environmental-economic accounting. - 1.2 In the wake of it adoption attention has turned to the implementation of the new standard using a flexible and modular approach across countries as endorsed by the Statistical Commission.
+Because of (i) the variety of environmental and economic situations faced by countries; (ii) differences in the availability of information and the strength of national statistical systems, and (iii) the diversity of institutional arrangements and mechanisms; it is necessary that implementation be considered in a tailored fashion for individual countries but within the framework outlined by the SEEA Central Framework. - 1.3 The purpose of the SEEA Implementation Guide is to give broad direction and support to implementation work at a national level across all countries.
 While there may be differences between countries in the choice of accounts to implement and the institutional frameworks within which accounting is undertaken, there remain many areas of relevance to all implementation efforts.
 In particular, this guide aims to synthesise the lessons from the many countries and international agencies that have been involved in the implementation and compilation of environmental-economic accounts over the past 20 to 30 years. - 1.4 The intention is therefore, that the SEEA Implementation Guide is a useful introductory and overview document as well as a reference document that provides sufficient awareness of the various steps that should be considered in implementation as well as links to relevant material and guidance. - 1.5 There are two primary audiences for the SEEA Implementation Guide.
-The first is to managers who may be directly involved in the production and compilation of SEEA based accounts.
-It is important that these managers are aware of the full scope of implementation requirements beyond purely technical and data considerations.
-The second audience is those involved in advising central finance, planning and other policy agencies.
+The first is to managers who may be directly involved in the production and compilation of SEEA based accounts and the management of related information sources.
+It is important that these managers are aware of the full scope of implementation requirements beyond purely technical and data considerations. - 1.6 The second audience is those involved in advising central finance, planning and other policy agencies.
 These agencies must be key partners and sponsors of the development environmental-economic accounts and hence must be aware of their role and the need for the institutionalization and resourcing of SEEA implementation in order for the full benefits to be realized.
+These agencies also have a particular role in articulating the specific needs and priorities for accounts and related indicators. - 1.7 In general, the SEEA Implementation Guide considers the situation in which a country has limited or no experience in the compilation of SEEA based environmental-economic accounts and is seeking to establish an ongoing program of work in this area.
+At the same time, many of the messages in this guide are likely to be relevant to countries seeking to improve the co-ordination and availability of environmental-economic data (such as data on natural resources, water, land use and environmental activities) to answer crosscutting policy questions.
+The organization of such information is a fundamental precursor to the compilation of SEEA based accounts and hence such ambitions should be considered jointly with SEEA implementation efforts.